nerdschoolbergen/introduction-to-javascript/bonus-1/README.md

-# Task 1 - TODO app
+# Bonus: TODO App part 1

 Now it gets more exiting.
 We are going to create a very simple TODO app where users can add tasks and check tasks as completed.